2Fraennk/ansible/roles/icinga-downtime/README.md

 Author Information
 ------------------

-This role was created by @FABI with support from @FLiPp3r90
+- this role was created by @FABI
+- with support from @FLiPp3r90